nils-werner/pplt/docs/modules.rst

 RC Settings
 -----------

-Your module may define additional RC settings for Matplotlib and Seaborn.
+Your module may define additional RC settings for Matplotlib and Seaborn as well as set a :code:`stylesheet` and a :code:`pre_hook` and a :code:`post_hook` which will run before and after the plotting.

 .. code:: python

+    from contextlib import contextmanager

     def main(plt):
         f, ax = plt.subplots(1, 1, figsize=(6, 2))